AlmaLinux/almalinux.org/content/blog/2024-05-8-tuxcare-almalinux-elevate-webinar.md

 ## Webinar Summary

-With the end of life (EOL) of CentOS 7 just a couple of months away, many organizations are turning to the AlmaLinux OS Project's ELevate tool to enable a smooth transition to other RHEL-based distributions.
+With the end of life (EOL) of CentOS 7 less than two months away, many organizations are turning to the AlmaLinux OS Project's ELevate tool to enable a smooth transition to other RHEL-based distributions.

 Join us on May 15th to see everything that this migration and upgrade tool has to offer.
 You'll also learn how to secure long-term, affordable commercial support for your enterprise Linux deployments after your ELevate-assisted transition is complete.
 [Register here!](https://tuxcare.com/webinars/elevate-upgrading-in-place-for-rhel-based-distros-has-finally-arrived/)